CADWRDeltaModeling/dsm2/docs/reference/CALSIM_-_DSM2_Integration.md

 CALSIM is a water operations simulation model.
 It meets demands using reservoir release operations and other operational criteria.
-A crucial operational criteria is meeting the salinity and X2 standards in the Delta.
+A crucial operational criterion is meeting the salinity and X2 standards in the Delta.

 CALSIM relies on DSM2 simulation of water quality standards.
 However